danielpalme/ReportGenerator/src/Readme.txt

     * New: Issue #180: Added support for remote SourceLink source files
     * New: Issue #183: Logging path information of generated files
-    * Fix: Issue #184: Fixed problem with trailing slashes in paths

 4.0.4.0